petergridge/Irrigation-V5/readme_new.md

 Be aware this is a simulation, variations in latency or behaviour of individual implementations will have an impact.

 ### Diagnostics
-Diagnostic information can be downloaded and shared using from the integration menu
+Diagnostic information can be downloaded from the integration menu
 <img width="615" alt="image" src="https://github.com/user-attachments/assets/8d9ba4f7-d86e-46b5-a3d6-8962070fd49d">

+### Errors
+Issues identified will be shown in the Notification section of the side bar.

 # Custom Card[🔝](https://github.com/petergridge/Irrigation-V5/blob/main/readme_new.md#Content)